-Show Description: Florida’s landscape is constantly changing, and no one has captured it more beautifully then master photographer Clyde Butcher.
-So Chad sets out to find Clyde himself to learn more about the natural beauty of Florida, and along the way is introduced to Clyde’s most recent invention; the swamp walk.
+Show Description: Florida’s landscape is constantly changing, and no one has captured it more beautifully than master photographer Clyde Butcher.
+So Chad sets out to find Clyde himself to learn more about the natural beauty of Florida, and along the way is introduced to Clyde’s swamp walk.

 Where: Big Cypress National Preserve

 When: Any time of year, but October – March is best